partykit/partykit/apps/blog/src/content/blog/introducing-starter-kits.md

 description: "`npm create partykit@latest` is now the best way to get started with PartyKit.
 Choose from five templates."
 ---

-We’re on a mission to make it even easier to get starter with PartyKit.
+We’re on a mission to make it even easier to get started with PartyKit.

 Now when you type: